fieldtrip/website/example/other/bids_video.md

 This example also shows how to add annotations of the video to the `_events.tsv` file.
 If you do not have annotations (yet), you would leave the `cfg.events` field empty.

-In case you would have multiple subsequent videos in a single session, you would use `cfg.run=1, 2, ...` to specify the successive recordings.
+In case you would have multiple subsequent videos in a single session, you would use `cfg.run` to specify the successive video files.